– Explore the Hopewell History Map (separate site) –

 Options/Help: Display a dialog with display options and links for more information by clicking the Options/Help button (top right) to.

 View By Sources: View only the properties listed in a specific source document in the Source Only menu (see below).

 Documents: Click in the property heading in the Info Panel to display the associated source survey document (if available).

 Images: Click in the image name caption in the Info Panel to open the images in a full-size window.

 The Hopewell History Map is designed to be used in standard Web browsers (e.g., Firefox, Chrome, Safari, Internet Explorer, and Edge).
 The interface is designed for use on computer displays and on mobile tablet devices.
 The display does automatically simplify for smaller windows and smartphone screens, but is limited.
 This volume of information does not fit well on smaller smartphone displays, and smartphone browsers have difficulty with full-screen Web apps.

 Fixed window layout with Map, Table, and Info panels.
 Reduces to only the Map and Info panel on smaller screens (smartphones).

-- Property Table (bottom left panel) – Table of all properties (street addresses) in Hopewell Boro, with additional information including Block/Lot numbers, Latitude/Longitude, and the number of associated images (if any)
+- Property Table (bottom left panel) – Table of all properties (street addresses) in Hopewell Boro, with additional information including historic name / date, Block/Lot numbers, Latitude/Longitude, and the number of associated images (if any)

 - Info Panel (bottom right panel) – Displays information about the selected property, plus slide show of associated images (if any).
 Click the property information header for a link to property survey document, and the image name caption for a link to view the images full size

-- Help/Options (“hamburger”) button (top right) – Click for options and links
+- Options/Help (“hamburger”) button (top right) – Click for options and links

 Street Map (top panel)